 During the first session, the clinician will go through a comprehensive assessment with the patient, which includes elements of a traditional bio-psycho-social assessment along with various holistic traditions.
-This first session lasts between 80 to 90 minutes and allows for the patient and clinician to set goals for treatment.
-Subsequent sessions are usually 45 to 50 minutes.
+This session last between 45 to 50 minutes which allows for the patient and clinician to set goals for treatment.
 During all sessions, the clinician will best address the patient’s specific needs, allowing for greater flexibility between the different therapies as treatment progresses.

 What We Treat

 Holistic psychotherapy can help reduce symptoms of various ailments

 At the Center for Integrative & Lifestyle Medicine, our holistic psychotherapy clinicians specialize in the treatment of physical illness and disease, emotional issues, family dynamics, stage of life issues, work-related issues, sexual abuse, trauma, addiction (substances, food and unwanted behaviors), and stress and anxiety.
 It does not take the place of traditional medicine, but does work in conjunction with it to help the healing process.
 Holistic psychotherapy primarily looks at specific areas of the body from an emotional, spiritual and energetic perspective and is designed to help heal the origin of the disease.